situmtech/situm-android-getting-started/README.md

 ```

-In `onLocationChanged(Location)` you will be updated with the locations.
+In `onLocationChanged(Location)` your application will receive the location updates.
 This `Location` object contains
 the building identifier, level identifier, cartesian coordinates, geographic coordinates, orientation,
-accuracy, among others.
+accuracy, among other location information of the smartphone where the app is running.

-In `onStatusChanged(int)` you will received the changes in the status of the system: starting, initializing,
+In `onStatusChanged(int)` the app will receive changes in the status of the system: starting, initializing,
-user not in building, compass need to be calibrated, etc.
+user not in building, compass needs to be calibrated, etc.

-In `onError(Error)` you will received the errors produced, the positioning will stop.
+In `onError(Error)` you will receive updates only if an error has occurred.
+In this case, the positioning will stop.

-From API 23 you need to ask for the location permissions at runtime, if the location permission is not
+From API 23 you need to ask you user for the location permissions at runtime.
+If the location permission is not
 granted, and error with code `LocationErrorConstant.Code.MISSING_LOCATION_PERMISSION` will be received.
-Also, the location must be enabled in order to scan Wifi and BLE, an error with code `LocationErrorConstant.Code.LOCATION_DISABLED`
+Also, the location permission must be enabled in order to scan Wifi and BLE.
+In other case, an error with code `LocationErrorConstant.Code.LOCATION_DISABLED`
-will be received in this case.
-In the example you can see how to manage this errors.
+will be received.
+In the code sample within this project you can see how to manage this errors.

-Finally, you start the positioning with:
+Finally, you can start the positioning with:

 ```java
 SitumSdk.locationManager().requestLocationUpdates(locationRequest, locationListener);
 ```
+and start receiving location updates.

-## <a name="indoor-outdoor-positioning"><a/> Positioning in indoor-outdoor
+## <a name="indoor-outdoor-positioning"><a/> Indoor-outdoor positioning
+Situm SDK can also work in hybrid mode, providing the indoor location when the smartphone is inside a building that has the Situm's technology configured, and the GPS location otherwise.
+In addition, the Situm SDK handles the indoor-outdoor transition seamlessly.

-To enable the positioning mode to operate both indoor and outdoor its mandatory to use the LocationManager
+In order to enable the positioning mode to operate in indoor-outdoor mode it is mandatory to use the LocationManager
 without indicating a specific building.

 *Its mandatory to config [Optional step 5: location and runtime permissions](#locationpermissions).

-1. First of all, build a LocationRequest without indicating the building id.
-This can be configured
+1. Build a LocationRequest without indicating the building id.
+The LocationRequest can be configured
-with much more options, but is outside of the scope of this example.
+with many more options, but this is outside of the scope of this example.
 Check the
 [Javadoc](http://developers.situm.es/pages/android/api_documentation.html) for more information.
-2. To receive location updates build a LocationListener.
+2. Build a Location Listener in order to receive location updates.
-3. After the creation of the needed objects, request location updates to the LocationManager.
+3. After the creation of the required objects, request location updates to the LocationManager.

 ```java
 LocationRequest locationRequest = new LocationRequest.Builder().build();